mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 - [Official documentation](https://docs.docker.com/machine/)

-Docker Machine can be used to quickly provision virtual machines for use as docker hosts.
+Docker Machine can be used to quickly provision virtual machines for use as docker hosts or for controlling existing hosts (using the generic driver).
 There is a selection of drivers available for both local and remote virtualization hosts/providers.
 Check the [official documentation](https://docs.docker.com/machine/drivers/) for a list of available drivers and driver-specific documentation.

-TODO Suitability for production use?
+The tool also helps in configuring the command line tools to point to an imported docker host instance (`docker-machine env <vm-name>`) even if provisioning or management is not required.

 Installation
 ------------